“We believe in building a culture of high standards” — Jeff Bezos

 If you're new to the role of engineering and have no real-world experience, you need to build some experience solving real-world problems first.
 During the interview, you would have to demonstrate that you not only know things but can apply them to solve problems you have never seen before.

-Your Amazon interview preparation should involve doing some online challenges or contributing to open source projects to practice what you can do and demonstrate that you have the passion and initiative to seek opportunities.
+Your Amazon interview preparation should involve doing some online challenges or contributing to open source projects to practice what you can do and demonstrate.
+This is a key aspect to acing the Amazon interview process.

 3. Network to Get Referrals